NoozAbooz/pbpt-survival/README.md

 Season 3 started July 7.
 It went back to a flat world seed with spawn being on a island.

-Season 4 started July 30th
+Season 4 started July 30th.

 Season 5 started September 15

 Season 6 started Novenber 6 on the world seed from the season 1 map.
 It started with the ban of the infamous MCPI server griefer "StevePi", in attempts to curb mass griefs and specifically the insane lag at spawn from the prior.
+The server changed from PBPT-Anarchy to PBPT-Survival.
+A whitelist had to be added for a short amount of time.

-Season 7 started March 27 and had the notable addition of a antigrief, to stop the mass griefing which caused lag to the server.
+Season 7 started March 27 and had the notable addition of a anti-grief (in the form of an anti-TNT mod and anti-nether reactor mod), to stop the mass griefing which caused lag to the server.